World Wide Web, Local Perspective

 There is a long road ahead - a recent study by Byte Level Research revealed that true Web globalisation is still in its infancy.
 While many organisations have Web sites serving different international markets and geographies, most of them still handle the task of content management manually.
 A major issue is organisational shortcomings which mean that companies do not have the time to address globalisation from a Web perspective - in short, no-one is responsible for it.
 The research did point out, however, that this situation is beginning to change with businesses appointing globalisation managers with a remit to develop site content and control globally but with a strong local bias that stays true to the brand.

-With this ever changing landscape, it’s clear that eventually we will all be able to enjoy being treated as individuals by Web sites that can effectively address local variations in language, culture and interests.
+With this ever changing landscape, its clear that eventually we will all be able to enjoy being treated as individuals by Web sites that can effectively address local variations in language, culture and interests.
 For those businesses where the Web is a key link to their global markets, the speed at which they can adapt to these needs will determine how much advantage they gain as a result.

 Richard McCarthy, Tridion